 Tintoretto, (studio of) Veronese, Palma il Giovane, Antonio Zanchi, Francesco Fontebasso, Pietro Longhi and

 The Apparition of the Virgin to Saint Jerome was painted by

-Tintoretto c.1580 for the altar of the Albergo Grande here.
+Tintoretto c.1580 for the altar in the Albergo Grande here.
 It went to the

-Accademia in 1913 but in 1973 was returned here to the Ateneo's Sala di
+Accademia in 1913 but in 1973 was returned here to the Ateneo's reading

 The Assumption of the Virgin, in the ceiling of the albergo by Palma